 - It is important to keep the puppies in a calm environment and warm environment.

 - While they still have their eyes closed you should make sure that there is no inflammation present.
-Inflammation can signal ocular infection, which needs to be prevented.
-Therefore, if any of the puppies have swollen eyes or apparent discharge they should receive veterinary attention immediately.
+Inflammation can signal ocular infection in dogs which needs to be prevented.
+If any of the puppies have swollen eyes or apparent discharge they should receive veterinary attention immediately.

 - You need to also be very aware of a puppy’s navel.
 If there are any scabs or considerable stains in this area, you should clean it with gauze or cotton, soaked in saline or disinfectant.
 The navel should always be kept dry and clean to avoid infection.
 After birth, puppies will still keep a piece of umbilical cord.
 This will dry naturally until it completely falls out after 8-10 days.
 If the navel appears inflamed, red, hot, oozing or painful, we recommend going to the vet immediately.